 I think the most revealing thing about Newman is the way in which he describes the world to himself.
 His similes at first seemed similar to the way someone like Philip Marlowe thinks but I soon saw that their terms of reference were more European and more educated than Marlowe’s.
 Newman puts on a hard-boiled American Shamus attitude as easily as shrugging into an overcoat but it’s an adornment, perhaps even a disguise, rather than a statement of identity.
 Newman’s thoughts and actions are characterised by a sort of pragmatic lyricism and a disappointed romanticism.
 His persistence is not motivated by money or even by the expectation of justice.
 He seems to be driven in equal measure by a hope that he can make things better or stop them becoming worse and by his disdain for the grubby, greedy, venality that is trying to extinguish his hope.

 ‘Shamus Dust’ is a book where the quality of the writing was a big part of my enjoyment.
-I found myself highlighting so many things that I was in danger of cover the whole book.
+I found myself highlighting so many things that I was in danger of highlighting the whole book.

 I think the best way to give you an impression of the book and an insight into Newman is to share some quotes with you.